 Radon is a colorless, odorless, radioactive gas.
 It forms naturally from the decay of radioactive elements, such as uranium, which are found at different levels in soil and rock throughout the world.
 Radon gas in the soil and rock can move into the air and into groundwater and surface water.

 Radon is the second leading cause of lung cancer.
 Scientists estimate that about 20,000 lung cancer deaths per year are related to radon.

 How Does Radon Get Into The Home?

 The radon gas given off by soil or rock can enter buildings through cracks in floors or walls; construction joints; or gaps in foundations around pipes, wires, or pumps.
 Radon levels are usually highest in the basement or crawl space.
 This level is closest to the soil or rock that is the source of the radon.
-Therefore, people who spend much of their time in basement rooms at home or at work have a greater risk for being exposed.
+Therefore, people who spend much of their time in basement rooms at home or at work have a greater risk of being exposed.

 Any home might have a radon problem – this means old or new homes, well-sealed or drafty homes, and homes with or without basements.
-If you live in an area with fairly low environmental radon, you could still have significant levels in your home due to unique confinement or random concentration of radioactive material in the soil below.
+If you live in an area with fairly low environmental radon, you could still have significant levels in your home inspection due to the unique confinement or random concentration of radioactive material in the soil below.

 Radon Entry Points

 How Radon typically can Get Into Your Home: